oceandatalab/skimulator/doc/source/science.rst

 The length resolution to select neighbors can be set in :ref:`resol_spatial_l2d <params-l2d>` in space and :ref:`resol_temporal_l2d <params-l2d>` in time.
-Coefficient for the OI are deacreasing exponentially with the distance and time to the pixel.
+Coefficient for the OI are decreasing exponentially with the distance and time to the pixel.
 The time domain to compute L2d can be set in :ref:`time_domain <params-l2d>` and the spatial domain in